cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-p0laris.md

   - TheHacker894
 ---

-p0laris is capable of jailbreaking 32bit iOS devices on firmware version 9.3.5 and 9.3.6.
+p0laris is capable of jailbreaking A5(X) devices on firmware versions 9.3.5 and 9.3.6.

 Note that the p0laris jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.